geopti/mjlab-1/docs_web/source/core/randomization.rst

     )

 .. note::

-    **Tip:** Give your robot's collision geoms higher **priority** than terrain (geom priority defaults to 0).
+     Give your robot's collision geoms higher **priority** than terrain (geom priority defaults to 0).
 Then you only need to randomize robot friction.
      MuJoCo will use the higher-priority geom's friction in (robot, terrain) contacts.

 .. code-block:: python